 The vegetables in this recipe are customizable!
 You can use whatever you like, tolerate, and have on hand – fresh or frozen.
-Additional veggies that work well are sliced, green beans, shelled edamame, spinach, and broccoli tops (in small amounts).
-Shrimp is a lean, high protein low-calorie seafood that is IBS-friendly and provides omega-3 fatty acids important for brain health.
+Additional veggies that work well are sliced green beans, shelled edamame, spinach, and broccoli tops (in small amounts).
+Shrimp is a lean, high protein, low-calorie, IBS-friendly seafood and provides omega-3 fatty acids important for brain health.

 Prep time: 10 minutes

 - 1.5 cups carrots, diced